SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ### Advanced: Query Key Structure

-On most cases, you don't need to know this!
-If for advanced use cases where you want to manually update/invalidate the cache entires.
+In most cases, you won't need to use this!
+This feature is intended for advanced use cases where you want to manually update/invalidate the cache entires.
 Here is the explanation of the cache key structure.

 The query keys are automatically generated in the following format: